rplugge/sinatra_trains/README.markdown

-# Railway System Database Manager

-This will be a tool to help rail-way users find train times and stations.
+# Railfan

+ Railfan is an application with a few purposes.

+ - Track all the trains you've riden on
+ - Search and find trains you've yet to ride on, or search by location
+ - Earn titles and compare your progress to others

-### Stations
+### Trains

 - id - integer
 - name - string
+- location_id - integer

-### Tracks
+### Locations

-- Tracks connect the stations, only 1 exists between two stations.

 - id - integer
-- name - string
+- name - Station Name - string

-### Trains
+### Passenger

 - id - integer
 - name - string

-### TrainLog

-The individual rides between stations.
-Stores passengers who were on that train/which train it was

-- id - integer
+- title - string

+### Log

+- The log will store the events.

-- date - string
+- passenger_id - integer
 - train_id - integer
-- passengers - string

-### Passenger

-The individual passenger, should have id, name, and should store their current ticket if they have one.

 ## Should